 speaker

 Chief Commercial Officer

-And if I could mention whether dynamic, if you think about what Frank mentioned relative to the pull forward of the refills into December, when you look at that demand increase that we had in Q1, those are MBRXs.
+And if I could mention one other dynamic, if you think about what Frank mentioned relative to the pull forward of the refills into December, when you look at that demand increase that we had in Q1, those are MBRXs.
 That means they're new to brand RXs.
-And so we're driving new growth of new subscriptions in January, which is going to lead to incremental refills, you know what I'm saying, in Q2, Q3 and Q4 this year.
+And so we're driving new growth of new prescriptions in January which is going to lead to incremental refills, you know what I'm saying, in Q2, Q3, and Q4 this year.
 So once again, a very positive signal relative to the health of the business.

+speaker